As of 2023 we have worked with customers who have made anything from £2,000 to £300,000 from a poignant whisky cask investment.

 Importantly the cask industry is unregulated and so unscrupulous companies are able to overcharge for casks.
 Unfortunately, this means it falls on you as the buyer to verify the price you are being asked to pay and ensure you are not overpaying.

-In addition, you can use our Cask Calculator as a tool to breakdown a cask’s costs into an approximate per bottle cost.
-As wholesale bottle costs are widely available this is a good way to get an idea if you are overpaying.
+Mark Littler Ltd’s Cask Calculator can be used as a tool to breakdown a cask’s costs into an approximate per bottle cost.
+Please note the value created by the calculator is pure cost and has no profit margin in it, so that should be added when you compare it to bottle prices.
+As wholesale bottle costs are widely available we hope this offers a solution to get an idea if you are overpaying.

 Of course, the implications of overpaying for any investment are obvious; overpaying reduces your eventual return on that investment.